manikandan-e/docs/designs/multi-host-postcode.md

 ## phosphor-post-code-manager

-The phosphor-post-code-manager is the multiple service for multi-host.
+The phosphor-post-code-manager is a multi service design for multi-host.
-This design shall not affect single host for post-code.
+The single host postcode handling D-bus naming conventions will be updated to comply the community naming scheme.

- - Create a D-Bus names for single-host and multi-host system accordingly.
+ - Create D-Bus names for single-host and multi-host system accordingly.
+   The community follows conventions Host0 for single host and Host1 to N for multi-host.
  - Store/retrieve post-code from directory (/var/lib/phosphor-post-code-manager/
    hostX(0,1,2,3..N)) based on event received from phosphor-host-postd

  **D-Bus interface**

-   The below D-Bus names needs to be created for multi-host post-code.
+   The following D-Bus names needs to be created for multi-host post-code.

     Service name     -- xyz.openbmc_project.State.Boot.PostCodeX(0,1,2..N)

     Obj path name    -- /xyz/openbmc_project/State/Boot/PostCode

     Interface name   -- xyz.openbmc_project.State.Boot.PostCode

 ## phosphor-dbus-interfaces

-  The new method needs to create to interact between phosphor-host-postd and fb-ipmi-oem.
+  The new method needs to be created to interact between phosphor-host-postd and fb-ipmi-oem.

+  The new D-Bus method is added in the below path,

   https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/
   xyz/openbmc_project/State/Boot/Raw.interface.yaml.